richard-smith-67/SearchApi/README.md

 # Full Text Search API

 This is a simple .NET API that implements a full-text search on name and email.
 This depends upon a simple array of test data in json format which includes these properties.
 The test data is hardcoded into the api but persistent storage could easily be implemented.
-It's designed to work with a Vue.js frontend application.
 The API runs on port 5288 and the Vue.js application is hardcoded to query this endpoint.

 ## Prerequisites